yogermee/CFBRecruits/README.md

 *Example:*

 ```
+from CFBRecruits import ScrapeRivals, Scrape247
+...
 path = "INSERT YOUR WEB DRIVER'S LOCAL FILE PATH HERE"
 ```

 In order to access all of the methods within each class, you'll first need to create an instance of the class for the website in question.
 For instance:

 ```
+from CFBRecruits import ScrapeRivals, Scrape247
+...
 path = "INSERT YOUR WEB DRIVER'S LOCAL FILE PATH HERE"
 site = ScrapeRivals(path)` # or `site = Scrape247(path)
 ```